Fischer Projects: Murder of Officer Gregory Neupert

-On November 9, 1980 Gregory Neupert, a white police officer, was shot and killed making his rounds near Fischer Projects.
+On November 9, 1980 Gregory Neupert, a police officer, was shot and killed making his rounds near Fischer Projects.
 His body was found in ditch the next day.
-The death of this police officer sparked a huge controversy and lead to the raid of the Fischer projects by the New Orleans Police Department.
+This death sparked a huge controversy and lead to the raid of the Fischer projects by the New Orleans Police Department.
 Four people were killed due to the raid and black community members became enraged, claiming that the New Orleans Police Department was out of control and that their raids had become brutal.
 Later these officers would be remembered as the Algiers 7.
 The police officers in the Algiers community were enraged, some were in search of redemption for Officer Neupert, other for redemption of the slain people caught in the cross fires laced in anger in the raid.
 The murder of Officer Gregory Neupert and the four people murdered by the police resulted in a civil rights protest against the New Orleans Police Department, citing racism and police brutality.

 Claudia McGown & Leslie McGown murders

-During the night of August 25, 1987, three children were hurled out of a window from a third story apartment building in the Fischer Projects, resulting in the death of an eight-year-old girl.
-Claudia McGown, had been stabbed to death right before her three children were thrown from the window.
-The man accused and convicted of the murders was William J. Brown, the boyfriend of McGown, who had been intoxicated by a drug called “clickum Juice,” a drug later known as PCP.
-According to the papers the use of “clickum Juice” and heroin were widespread in the Fischer community.
+On August 25, 1987, William J. Brown murdered his girlfriend, Claudia McGown and her daughter Leslie in McGown's apartment in the Fischer Projects.
+Brown stabbed, McGown then threw McGown's three children from the balcony of the third storey apartment.
+Eight year old Leslie McGown was killed by the fall, the other two children injured.
+Brown was reportedly intoxicated by a drug called “clickum Juice,” a concoction containing PCP., at the time of the murders.
+Residents of the Fischer Projects reported that use of “clickum Juice” and heroin were widespread in the community.
 Brown was arrested shortly after and charged with two counts of murder and two counts of attempted murder.

 Redeveloped into low-income housing

 Starting in the early 2000s, HANO began planning a redevelopment of the complex.
 These plans included expanding the site to 73 acre by acquiring adjacent properties, phased demolition of the high-rise and low-rise housing units, and construction of at least 640 new housing units.
 Additionally, the plans included a new community for elderly residents, a community center and playgrounds.

 The Fischer high-rise was imploded on January 25, 2004, drawing large crowds as New Orleans' first demolition by implosion.
-Replacing the highrise were numerous low-income houses.
+Replacing the high-rise were numerous low-income houses.

 Demolition of the last three low-rise buildings began in January 2008 as part of a $1.2 million project to remove the vacant buildings and construct the infrastructure necessary for redeveloping the area.
 Plans for this stage of redevelopment call for construction of approximately 70 homes and 26 rental units, most of which are intended for public housing and Section 8 residents.